LHNCBC/ucum-lhc/README.md

 be displayed in the "converted to" list.
 It will not show that list for unit strings that combine units, such as m2/g4.

-### Download the Github repository
+### Download the GitHub repository

-The code available here on github includes functions and scripts to perform additional functions, mainly to convert ucum data from various formats to the data used by our code as well as the code that supports the demo page.
+The code available here on GitHub includes functions and scripts to perform additional functions, mainly to convert ucum data from various formats to the data used by our code as well as the code that supports the demo page.
 Click on the green "Clone or download" button above to download the repository.